Rafał Drozdowski

 The concrete is also a result of the collapse of the great narratives—nomic structures that could vest everyday efforts with a greater and enduring purpose.5 The uncertainty this entails is magnified by the growing complexity of the world,6 transformations on the labour market,7 and the growing number of situations in which our experience of the world is filtered through media.8 Meaning is increasingly sought in what can be possessed for itself as an essential property, rather than a property flowing from relations—like a solid building, a wall, a gold ingot or a fist.
 Another consequence of these processes is various attempts to reduce unpredictability by limiting the complexity of the environment we function in.9 This process may explain the growing audit culture, or distortion of symbolic communications by content in the form of a sales contract in areas that previously had little in common with the market10—what do I gain or lose by choosing a certain course of study, the place I live, my life partner, and so on.

 In the quest for the concrete, there is an evident return to the modernist ideal of rationalization following the disappointments, ambiguities and problems generated by liquid modernity.
 As was the case over a hundred years ago, now also the effects of this return are at least doubtful.
 Firstly, the immaterial economy is doing just fine.
 A meme is circulating around the Web pointing out that the biggest logistics firm doesn’t have a warehouse, the biggest transport company doesn’t have a single car, the biggest firm leasing out space doesn’t have premises of its own, and the biggest owner of media creates no content.
 Secondly, concrete thinking doesn’t always encourage the achievement of more real or beneficial results.
-An example could be the architectural utopias of the global south which stir interest in northern countries more as a temporary remedy for the crisis or dwindling funds than because of an appreciation for creativity growing out of scarcity.
+An example could be the architectural utopias of the global south which stir interest in northern countries more as a temporary remedy for the crisis or dwindling funds than because of an appreciation for creativity growing out of scarcity.11

 3. Mechanism of concretization

 The connections between the concrete and effective action or effective change are ambiguous.
 But that may be the most interesting thing about it.
 That’s why it’s important to track this category, particularly during times of growth in various activisms which are themselves part of the phenomenon of the concrete.
 Where better to seek the effects of concrete thinking than in the real results?
 Examining once more what gives rise to the need for the concrete, it turns out that most of the reasons are existential.
 The yearning for the concrete arises among other things out of a paradox of agency: the number of matters we have to be responsible for increases, but at the same time also the complexity of the world and the related uncertainty, which blocks control and thus responsible action.
 This state of defeatism is also accompanied by the effect of capitalism.
 Not the capitalism that Weber and Tocqueville were besotted with, but cognitive capitalism.
-Capitalism appears in this as a transcendental reality, more enduring that Gaia itself, with which, as pointed out by Bruno Latour, the world of the economy has exchanged places, making the latter more fragile and uncertain.
+Capitalism appears in this as a transcendental reality, more enduring that Gaia itself, with which, as pointed out by Bruno Latour, the world of the economy has exchanged places, making the latter more fragile and uncertain.12 An additional proof of the existential conditioning of the quest for the concrete may be the new methods for gauging our own value, like a citation index or the number of Facebook friends.
+They show that it is not just the world that has changed, but also the desired methods for presenting one’s own accomplishments.

 As it turns out, concretization is first a therapeutic method for the individual, enabling one to respond emotionally to an environment that is hard to comprehend.
 So the concrete is there so that something can be done.
 A large part of concrete participation happens because it is hard for an increasing number of activists to think up any effective political action, and locate themselves within its orbit—but it never hurts to plant a tree or paint the staircase.
 No one verifies this anymore, but it was probably similar with investing means decidedly greater than the activist’s own energy.
 Projects realized with EU money were obviously bolstered by expert reports, but somewhere in the end there were people, for whom—not surprisingly—it was hard to understand what ultimately guarantees development and what steps to take to secure it for themselves in the future, which is why they were also guided by reassuring economic logic: the money can be spent on various things, but it’s better to do something that doesn’t expose us to charges of frittering it away, something that will last for years.